-Content: Current practices with demonstrated effectiveness-in developing and intervening programs for children with severe disabilities.
+Content: Current practices with demonstrated effectiveness for developing and performing interventions with children who have severe disabilities.
+Emphasis on research-validated practices for students with autism spectrum disorders.
 Participants review research and models for delivery of services to these students and explore existing programs that cover the entire continuum of special education services as they relate to severely disabled children.
-Topics include services that bridge the transition from school to community/workplace as well as transition services for younger children.
+Topics include services that bridge the transition from school to the community and workplace as well as transition services for younger children.
+Prerequisites: SPED-516/628.

-Prerequisites: SPED 516/SPED 628.